metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 {% /diagram %}

-If everything went well, an NFT will be created following the parameters configured in the Candy Machine.
-For instance, if the given Candy Machine uses **Config Line Settings** with **Is Sequential** set to `false`, then we will get the next item at random.
+If everything went well, an NFT will be created following the parameters configured in the Core Candy Machine.
+For instance, if the given Core Candy Machine uses **Config Line Settings** with **Is Sequential** set to `false`, then we will get the next item at random.

 Starting from version `1.0` of the Candy Guard program, The mint instruction accepts an additional `minter` signer which can be different than the existing `payer` signer.
 This allows us to create minting workflows where the wallet that mints the NFT is no longer requires to pay SOL fees — such as storage fees and SOL mint payments — as the `payer` signer will abstract away those fees.
 Note that the `minter` signer will still need to pay for token-based fees and will be used to validate the configured guards.